openshift/enhancements/README.md

 indicate what aspect of the EP you expect them to be concerned with so they do not always need to review the entire EP in depth.

+## How Can an Author Help Speed Up the Review Process?

+Enhancements should have agreement from all stakeholders prior to being approved and merged.
+Reviews are not time-boxed (see Life-cycle below).
+We manage the rate of churn in the project by asking maintainers to include review work along with everything else that they do.
+If it is not possible to attract the attention of enough of the right maintainers to act as reviewers, that is a signal that the project's rate of change is maxed out.
+With that said, there are a few things that authors can do to help keep the conversation moving along.

+1. Respond to comments quickly, so that a reviewer can tell you are engaged.
+2. Push update patches, rather than force-pushing a replacement, to make it easier for reviewers to see what you have changed.
+3. Do not rely solely on the enhancement for visibility of the proposal.
+For high priority work, or if the conversation stalls out, bring the enhancement to one of the weekly architecture review meetings for discussion.
+If you aren't sure which meeting to use, work with a staff engineer to find a good fit.
+4. Be mindful of the fact that reviewers have work other than reading updates to your enhancement.
+Avoid overusing pings on Slack to get their attention.

 ## When to Comment on an Enhancement Issue